vishalbdange/InstaLiker/README.md

 #InstaLiker

 #Instagram Liker Using Puppeteer.js
-#Automation which Likes Specified Number of pages on Instagram of a specified person
+#Automation which Likes Specified Number of pages on Instagram

 #Usage